fhir-crucible/crucible_ci/README.md

-# CrucibleCi
+# CrucibleCI

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/crucible_ci`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+CrucibleCI is a gem to run Crucible's {Plan Executor}[https://github.com/fhir-crucible/plan_executor] tests against a FHIR server.
+It's intended for use in Continuous Integration and other testing systems to validate servers during development.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile:fa

 ```ruby
 gem 'crucible_ci'